thin-edge/thin-edge.io/docs/src/start/connect-c8y.md

 #### 403 - Forbidden

-The 403 (Forbidden) error means that your user/password is correct however you do not have sufficient permissions to add the thin-edge.io's device certificate to the Cumulocity IoT's [Trusted certificates](https://cumulocity.com/guides/device-integration/mqtt/#device-certificates).
+The 403 (Forbidden) error means that your user/password is correct however you do not have sufficient permissions to add the %%te%%'s device certificate to the Cumulocity IoT's [Trusted certificates](https://cumulocity.com/guides/device-integration/mqtt/#device-certificates).

 Your Cumulocity IoT user **MUST** be assigned the **Tenant Manager** Global Role in order to add new trusted certificates to Cumulocity IoT.
 Global roles can be assigned to users via the Cumulocity IoT **Administration** application under Accounts &rarr; Users &rarr; `<your username>` &rarr; Global Roles section.
 Below shows a screenshot of the **Tenant Manager** role that your user needs to be assigned to.